 Verses 14b to 16 describe the feeding.
 The gestures of Jesus are reminiscent of the Eucharist, but are highly significant in themselves.

-So, too, verse 17 is symbolical both of the Eucharist and of life.
+Verse 17 is also symbolical both of the Eucharist and of life.

 Lord, we thank you for the Holy Eucharist.